rahul-58/Collab-Editor/README.md

 # Ajaia Collab Editor

-A lightweight collaborative document editor built for the Ajaia product-engineering assignment.
-The app now focuses on a fuller core workflow: create a document, apply basic rich-text formatting, autosave changes, import a text or Markdown file into a new or existing draft, attach supporting files to a document, share that document with another seeded user, and reopen everything after refresh.
+This is a lightweight collaborative document editor built for the Ajaia take-home assignment.

+I intentionally scoped it to one solid end-to-end workflow instead of trying to recreate all of Google Docs.
+The app lets a seeded user create documents, format content in the browser, share documents with another seeded user, attach supporting files, and reopen everything after refresh.

-## What is included
+## What it supports

-- Seeded multi-user flow with three demo users
-- Create, rename, edit, autosave, manually save, and reopen documents
+- Create a new document
+- Rename a document
-- Basic rich-text formatting using the browser editing APIs
+- Edit rich text in the browser
+- Autosave changes
+- Save manually if needed
-- Import `.txt` and `.md` files into new editable documents
+- Upload a `.txt` or `.md` file as a new document
-- Import `.txt` and `.md` files into an existing draft by appending the imported content
+- Import a `.txt` or `.md` file into an existing draft
-- Upload and associate attachments with a document
+- Attach a supporting file to a document
-- Owner vs shared document separation on the dashboard
-- Simple sharing model with owner-controlled access
-- Local JSON persistence with seeded data
+- Share a document with another seeded user
-- Automated API tests for sharing, new-document import, draft import, and attachment access
+- View owned documents separately from shared documents
+- Reopen documents and preserve content after refresh

 ## Supported file types

-### Import as editable content
+### Import into documents
 - `.txt`
 - `.md`

-### Attach to a document
+### Attachments
 - `.txt`
 - `.md`
 - `.pdf`